Thule people: Punuk and Birnirk stages, c. 800 to 1400

 The Punuk stage is a development of Old Bering Sea stage, with distribution along the major Strait islands and along to shores of the Chukchi Peninsula.
 The Punuk culture was initially defined by Henry Collins in 1928 from a 16 ft deep midden on one of the Punuk Islands.
 Later excavation on St Lawrence Island confirmed Jenness's ideas on the Bering Sea culture, and demonstrated a continual cultural sequence on the island from Old Bering Sea, to Punuk, to modern Eskimo culture.

 Punuk is differentiated with Old Bering Sea through its artifact styles and house forms, as well as harpoon styles and whale hunting.
 Punuk settlements were larger and more common than earlier villages.
 They were subterranean, square or rectangular dwellings with wooden floors.
 The house was held up by whale jaw-bones, and covered in skins, sod and then snow.
 These houses were nicely insulated, and would have been only visible to the occupants.

 Whaling has a greater emphasis in the Punuk stage.
 Hunters would use umiaks and kill whales in narrow ice leads as well as in the open sea in the fall.
 Open sea whaling required skilled leadership, teams of expert boatmen and hunters, and the cooperation of several boats.
 The whaleboat captain, the umialik, is still a prominent position in Arctic communities today.
 Chipped stone tools were replaced by ground slate, ivory winged tolls were largely replaced by tridents, and iron-tipped tools were used for engraving.
-Harpoon styles became simpler and more standardised, as did Punuk art.
-The Punuk developed their methods of hunting that led to the creation of armor made from bone as well as the technology of the bow and arrow.
+Harpoon styles became simpler and more standardized, as did Punuk art.
+The Punuk developed their methods of hunting that led to the creation of armour made from bone as well as the technology of the bow and arrow.
 As well, bone plated wrist guards, the reinforced bow, bird bola, heavy ivory net sinkers, and blunt tipped bird arrows appeared in the Punuk stage.